2 players kneel for anthem, Kaepernick tweets to thank them

 It was Kaepernick, then with the 49ers, who sparked the anthem controversy by kneeling during the pregame ritual in 2016 — his way of protesting policy brutality and social injustice in America.

-Since opting out of his contract after that season, Kaepernick has been unable to land a contract on an NFL team and is suing the league for collusion.
+Since opting out of his contract after that season, Kaepernick has been unable to land a job with an NFL team and is suing the league for collusion.

-While Stills and Watson were kneeling during the anthem, teammate Robert Quinn raised his fist.
+While Stills and Wilson were kneeling during the anthem, teammate Robert Quinn raised his fist.
 Niners receiver Marquise Goodwin did the same at San Francisco’s game at Minnesota.
-Jalen Ramsey and linebacker Telvin Smith Jr. of the Jaguars stayed in the locker room while the anthem was played.
+In Los Angeles, Chargers left tackle Russell Okung raised his fist.
+Broncos receiver Demaryius Thomas and linebacker Brandon Marshall, and Seahawks linemen Duane Brown and Quinton Jefferson, retreated to their respective tunnels while the anthem played.

+On most weeks last year, the Seahawks had the most players taking action during the anthem.
+Though that number had fallen to 2 to start 2018, Brown wasn’t worried.

+“I made my decision.
+That was my decision,” he said.
+“I wasn’t paying attention to see what other teams or other players are doing.”

+The NFL briefly had a policy in place in May regarding the anthem, but quickly rescinded it so the league and players union could negotiate.
+Brown said he hasn’t heard any word from the union dissuading player protests during the anthem.

+“I don’t think that would be the best idea to try to get people to move on from it,” he said.
+“The country hasn’t moved on from it, so I’m not going to move on from it, either.”

-Hours before Kaepernick’s tweet, President Donald Trump took to twitter to dig at the NFL, linking low ratings for Thursday night’s opener between Atlanta and Philadelphia (lowest for an opener since 2008) to players who refuse to stand for the anthem.
+Among those keeping the issue front and center is President Donald Trump, who sent a tweet of his own several hours before Kaepernick’s, taking digs at the NFL, and linking low ratings for Thursday night’s opener between Atlanta and Philadelphia (lowest for an opener since 2008) to players who refuse to stand for the anthem.

 “If the players stood proudly for our Flag and Anthem, and it is all shown on broadcast, maybe ratings could come back?
 Otherwise worse!” he tweeted.